bnitkin/lunch-spending-burnup/README.md

  - Cards: total balance on credit cards. `net` shows the difference between checking and cards.
 A positive net means there's enough in checking to pay off the cards.
  - Spent: This is total spending for the month.
-It includes future recurring transactions, if they're enabled (see `expected` option).
-   The `left` field computes safe spending for the month (`safe_spend - spent`)
+   The `left` field computes safe spending for the month, including expected future recurring spending (`safe_spend - spent - recurring`)

 ### Other Features
  - The chart automatically resizes, rounding to the next $500.
  - Options to customize the chart